Lzhenghong/Quant-Projects/SP500/KMeans_GMM_RF_strategy/README.md

 6. Making Predictions:
 - Use each cluster-specific model to predict probability of Close +7d > Open +1d for each ticker in cluster
-- Long the top 10 tickers with highest probabilities
+- Long the top 20 tickers with highest probabilities

 7. Performance:
-- 91.5% train accuracy
+- 88.8% train accuracy
-- 55.8% test accuracy
+- 55.3% test accuracy
-- SP500 Buy-and-Hold test cumulative returns = 1.860
+- Buy-and-Hold test gross returns = 1.860
-- Strategy test cumulative returns = 1.308
+- Strategy cumulative returns = 2.419
+- Buy-and-Hold test Sharpe ratio = 41.2
+- Strategy Sharpe ratio = 32.3